Animal Noise Complaints

 If your pet's noise has created neighborhood tension, it’s a good idea to discuss the problem with your neighbors.
 Continual noise for long periods of time is a sign that your pet has a problem that needs to be addressed.

 If you are experiencing animal nuisance, such as a barking dog or other issues not related to agriculture, you can still file a complaint with us.
-Please provide the exact address and video evidence of the noise issue.
+Please provide the exact address, including apartment numbers and a 15 minute video evidence of the noise issue(incomplete forms will not be processed).

 To file an animal noise complaint, please fill out the online form below or contact Animal Services at 972-237-8575 concerning the problem.
 Please provide us with: